 Sugar has a bad reputation.
 The overconsumption of sugar in processed foods which are often void of nutrients has left many with health issues.
 In a search for health, people often will cut out sugar, go on low carb diets like the keto diet, or swear off sweeteners and opt for artificial sweeteners like splenda, stevia, or erythritol.
 In cutting out carbohydrates/sugar people often miss out on vital nutrients and may develop health issues from the synthetic sweeteners they are using as alternatives.
-Moderation and sourcing is key, which is why we use organic coconut sugar and monk fruit extract to sweeten our cacao and vanilla flavored Chocho Protein Powders, ensuring your enjoyment and health.
+Moderation and sourcing is key, which is why we use organic coconut sugar and monk fruit extract to sweeten our Mikuna Chocho Superfood Protein Cacao and Vanilla flavors, ensuring your enjoyment and health.

 Have you ever heard of carbo loading?
 When gearing up for a big race or athletic feat, athletes may have a big bowl of pasta (or another carb heavy meal).
 This is not just a superstitious act, but actually has a scientific justification: our body always uses carbohydrates as fuel for exercise and movement of any type.
 Basically, our bodies break down carbs into glucose which enters your blood giving you energy to do everything from exercising to breathing.
 Glucose that is not used may be stored as glycogen in your body for later use.
 And, not all carbohydrates are equal.
 Foods with carbohydrates that are higher in fiber release the glucose into the blood slower than fiber void foods like sugary drinks and candy. (cite)